Courses

 124. Meteorological Instruments and Observations (3)

 Lecture—2 hours; laboratory—3 hours.
-Prerequisite: course 60; Physics 5C.
+Prerequisite: ATM 60.
 Modern meteorological instruments and their use in meteorological observations and measurements.
 Both standard and micrometeorological instruments are included.— Paw U

 128. Radiation and Satellite Meteorology (4)

-Lecture/discussion—3 hours; discussion/laboratory—2 hours.
-Prerequisite: course 60, Physics 9B, Mathematics 22B or 27B, 21D.
+Lecture/discussion—3 hours; discussion—1 hour.
+Prerequisite: ATM 60, PHY 9B, MAT 21C.
 Concepts of atmospheric radiation and the use of satellites in remote sensing.
 Emphasis on the modification of solar and infrared radiation by the atmosphere.
-Estimation from satellite data of atmospheric variables such as temperatures and cloudiness.— A. Igel, Nathan
+Estimation from satellite data of atmospheric variables such as temperatures and cloudiness.— A. Igel

 133. Biometeorology (4)

 Lecture—3 hours; discussion—1 hour.
-Prerequisite: one course in a biological discipline and Mathematics 16B or consent of instructor.
+Prerequisite: MAT 16B; one course in a biological discipline or consent of instructor.
 Atmospheric and biological interactions.
 Physical and biological basis for water vapor, carbon dioxide and energy exchanges with the atmosphere associated with plants and animals, including humans.
 Microclimate of plant canopies and microclimatic modification such as frost protection and windbreaks.— Paw U, Monier

 Lecture—3 hours; discussion—1 hour.
-Prerequisite: Mathematics 21D, 22B or 27B, Chemistry 2B, Atmospheric Science 121A or Engineering 103.
+Prerequisite: MAT 21D, 22B or 27B, CHE 2B, ATM 121A or ENG 103 or ECI 100.
 Physical and technical aspects of air pollution.
-Emphasis on geophysical processes and air pollution meteorology as well as physical and chemical properties of pollutants.
-(Same course as Civil and Environmental Engineering 149.)— Cappa
+Emphasis on geophysical processes and air pollution meteorology as well as physical and chemical properties of pollutants. — Cappa

 150. Introduction to Computer Methods in Physical Sciences (4)